15-minute city: History

 The 15-minute city was influenced by cities such as Paris, in which a range of amenities tend to be within walking distance.

-The 15-minute city concept is derived from historical ideas about proximity and walkability, such as Clarence Perry's neighborhood unit.
-As an inspiration for the 15-minute city, Carlos Moreno, an advisor to Anne Hidalgo, cited Jane Jacobs's model presented in The Death and Life of Great American Cities.
+The 15-minute city concept is claimed to be derived from historical ideas about proximity and walkability, such as Clarence Perry's neighborhood unit although the association is explicitly derived from secondary sources - Moreno has never associated the 15 minute city with Perry's work or Ebenezer Howard's Garden City ideas in any of his work.
+As an inspiration for the 15-minute city, Carlos Moreno – a Smart Cities Ambassador to Anne Hidalgo – later spoke about Jane Jacobs's ideals presented in The Death and Life of Great American Cities.
+Jacobs also emphasized the importance of human-scale neighborhoods with mixed use, as well as her opposition to car-dependent urban planning and urban sprawl.
+She believed that cities work best when they are shaped by local communities and are human-scale in terms of daily life.
+Retrospective publications align Jacobs' ideals with the concept of the 15-minute city.

-The ongoing climate crisis and global COVID-19 pandemic have prompted a heightened focus on the 15-minute city concept.
+The ongoing climate crisis and global COVID-19 pandemic prompted Moreno's team to frame a heightened focus on his 15-minute city branding concept.
 In July 2020, the C40 Cities Climate Leadership Group published a framework for cities to "build back better" using the 15-minute concept, referring specifically to plans implemented in Milan, Madrid, Edinburgh, and Seattle after COVID-19 outbreaks.
 Their report highlights the importance of inclusive community engagement through mechanisms like participatory budgeting and adjusting city plans and infrastructure to encourage dense, complete, overall communities.

-A manifesto published in Barcelona in April 2020 by architecture theorist Massimo Paolini proposed radical change in the organization of cities in the wake of COVID-19, and was signed by 160 academics and 300 architects.
+A manifesto published in Barcelona in April 2020 by architecture theorist Massimo Paolini – the Manifesto for the Reorganisation of the City after COVID-19 – proposed radical change in the organization of cities in the wake of COVID-19.
+The proposal was endorsed by more than 2000 people, among them 160 academics and 350 architects.
 The proposal has four key elements: reorganization of mobility, (re)naturalization of the city, de-commodification of housing, and de-growth.

-In early 2023, far-right conspiracy theories began to flourish that described 15-minute cities as instruments of government repression, claiming that they were a pretext to introduce restrictions on travel by car.
-In fact, the '15-minute city' proposals do not involve any restrictions on travel by car – unrelated measures (Note: see for example Road space rationing, Congestion pricing and Low Traffic Neighbourhoods) introduced to reduce traffic in some cities have been somehow confused with '15-minute cities'.
+In early 2023, conspiracy theories began to flourish that described 15-minute cities as instruments of government repression, claiming that they were a pretext to introduce restrictions on travel by car.
+In fact, the '15-minute city' proposals do not involve any restrictions on travel by car, but emphasize a reduction in car dependency. – Unrelated measures (Note: see for example Road space rationing, Congestion pricing and Low Traffic Neighbourhoods) introduced to reduce traffic in some cities have been somehow confused with '15-minute cities'.